The Rollins Museum of Art unveils four new exhibitions for its fall season, which runs from September 13, 2025, to January 4, 2026.

 Family Studio

-Join us for a memorable morning of art and exploration at the RMA.
+Join us for a memorable morning of art and exploration at e RMA.
 Family Studio engages young children and their favorite adult in fun, interactive experiences inspired by our current exhibitions.
 Each program includes an exclusive tour and art activity inspired by works on view.

 December 6 | 12–4 p.m.